-Ten years ago, Mike Saffitz, Andrew Wooster, Sky Kelsey, and I started Apptentive.
+Ten years ago, Mike Saffitz, Andrew Wooster, Sky Kelsey, and I started Alchemer Mobile (formerly Apptentive).
 When we started this company, we thought a lot about what we wanted to be true in the future.
 Each of us had our own motivations, but at our core, we believed that:

 - The Internet has a massive power to connect people